-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 15, 2022 to Dynavax Technologies Corporation, Attention: Corporate Secretary, 2100 Powell Street, Suite 900, Emeryville, California 94608.
-However, if our 2023 Annual Meeting of Stockholders is not held between April 26, 2023 and June 25, 2023, then the deadline will be a reasonable time before we begin to print and send our proxy materials.
-If you wish to submit a proposal (including a director nomination) that is not to be included in next year's proxy materials, you must do so no later than the close of business on February 25, 2023, and no earlier than the close of business on January 26, 2023.
-However, if our 2023 Annual Meeting of Stockholders is not held between April 26, 2023 and June 25, 2023, then you must submit your proposal (or director nomination) not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 12, 2024 to Dynavax Technologies Corporation, Attention: Corporate Secretary, 2100 Powell Street, Suite 720, Emeryville, California 94608.
+However, if our 2025 Annual Meeting of Stockholders is not held between April 23, 2025 and June 22, 2025, then the deadline will be a reasonable time before we begin to print and send our proxy materials.

+If you wish to submit a proposal (including a director nomination) that is not to be included in next year's proxy materials, you must do so no later than the close of business on February 22, 2025 and no earlier than the close of business on January 23, 2025.
+However, if our 2025 Annual Meeting of Stockholders is not held between April 23, 2025 and June 22, 2025, then you must submit your proposal (or director nomination) not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
+In addition, stockholders who intend to solicit proxies in support of director nominees other than our nominees must also comply with the additional requirements of Rule 14a-19(b).